• Skip to main content

 • Canned Tomatoes - Canned tomatoes make up the bulk of the chili.
 I like to use a combination of crushed and whole peeled tomatoes, chopping the whole tomatoes on a cutting board to give you a chunkier chili.
 If you don't like chunky tomatoes, you can use all crushed tomatoes or use whatever you have pulsed in a food processor.
 Don't skip that little can of tomato paste, it thickens the chili while giving you an added depth of tomato flavor.

 • Black Beans & Kidney Beans - I like to use a combination of beans.
 Kidney beans are classic in chili while black beans give you that southwestern style.
-Using all black beans would be great too!
+Using all black beans or subbing pinto beans would be great too!
 I always drain and rinse canned beans.

 • Onion, Bell Pepper, Corn & Garlic - I love to add extra veggies to a big pot of soup, a boost of nutrition that nobody really notices!
 They give you an added layer of southwest flavor and a pop of color.
 If you have picky eaters, you could finely mince the onion and bell pepper in a food processor.